andrewjahn/AndysBrainBook/docs/PythonForNeuroimagers/Python_02_Types_Objects.rst

   type(NumClasses)
   type(StudentsPerClass)

-Notice how the type changes depending on whether the variable contains a decimal point or not; if it does, it will be float, and if it does not, it will be an integer.
+Notice how the type changes depending on whether the variable contains a decimal point or not; if it does, it will be a float, and if it does not, it will be an integer.

 Strings
 &&&&&&&